Tutorial: Migrate MongoDB to Azure Cosmos DB for MongoDB RU offline using Azure Database Migration Service

 In this tutorial, you migrate a dataset in MongoDB that is hosted in an Azure virtual machine.
-By using Azure Database Migration Service, you migrate the dataset to the Azure Cosmos DB API for MongoDB.
+By using Azure Database Migration Service, you migrate the dataset to Azure Cosmos DB for MongoDB.
 If you don't have a MongoDB source set up already, see Install and configure MongoDB on a Windows VM in Azure.

 To complete this tutorial, you need to: